half-6/pg-api/README.md

 - $max
 - $avg
 - $distinct
+- $disableCount
+   disable select count for pagination in order to improve select performance, default is false.
 ## Notice
 - Column name
   it will be ignore if the column name does not exist in current table, but the query will be continue.